 Author Biography: Learn about Alice Dalgliesh, her background in the British West Indies, and her writing awards.

-Vocabulary words used throughout the novel, utilizing a variety of activities to stimulate retention and growth.
+Vocabulary: Understand words used throughout the novel, utilizing a variety of activities to stimulate retention and growth.

 Literary Techniques: similes, dictionary work, imagery, and synonyms.

-Moral Lessons and Character Values: Courage, Lord’s care, teasing, love your enemies, trusting God, watching our words, encouraging others, honor your father and mother, true friendship, prayer,
+Moral Lessons and Character Values: Courage, Lord’s care, teasing, love your enemies, trusting God, watching our words, encouraging others, honor your father and mother, true friendship, prayer.

 Activities and Writing Assignments: Defining courage, mapwork, Early American tribes, cooking center making biscuits, craft a log cabin, art project picture, traditional Native American children’s game, crossword puzzle.